awslabs/aurora-dsql-django/README.md

 aurora_dsql_django requires Python 3.8 or later.

-Please see the link below for more detail to install Python:
+Please see the link below for more details to install Python:

 * [Python Installation](https://www.python.org/downloads/)